MicrosoftDocs/Contribute/Contribute/index.md

 Next, click the pencil icon, shown in the following figure to edit the article.

 > [!NOTE]
 > If the pencil icon is grayed out, you need to login to your GitHub account, or create a new account.
 Make your changes in the web editor.
-You can click the **Preview changes** tab to check formatting of your change.
+You can click the **Preview changes** tab to check the formatting of your change.

 ![Location of the pencil icon](./media/index/editicon.png)